Transport Equation Approach to Calculations of Hadamard Green functions and non-coincident DeWitt coefficients: Avramidi Approach to Covariant Expansion Calculations

 \section{Avramidi Approach to Covariant Expansion Calculations}

-Avramidi \cite{Avramidi:1986} has proposed an alternative, non-recursive method to the calculation of the coefficients of covariant expansions of fundamental bi-tensors.
-Translated into our language, this approach emphasizes two fundamental principles when doing calculations: \begin{enumerate} \item When expanding about $x$, always try to take derivatives at $x'$.
-The result is that derivatives only act on the $\sigma^a$'s and not on the coefficients. \item Where possible, whenever taking a covariant derivative, $\nabla_{a'}$, contract the derivative with $\sigma^{a'}$ \end{enumerate} Applying these two principles, Avramidi has derived non-recursive expressions for the coefficients of covariant expansions of several bi-tensors.
+The traditional DeWitt \cite{DeWitt:1960} approach to the calculation of covariant expansions of fundamental bi-tensors is to derive a set of recursion relations for the coefficients of the series.
+Avramidi \cite{Avramidi:1986} has proposed an alternative, extremely elegant non-recursive method for the calculation of these coefficients.
+Translated into the language of transport equations, this approach emphasizes two fundamental principles when doing calculations: \begin{enumerate} \item When expanding about $x$, always try to take derivatives at $x'$.
+The result is that derivatives only act on the $\sigma^a$'s and not on the coefficients. \item Where possible, whenever taking a covariant derivative, $\nabla_{a'}$, contract the derivative with $\sigma^{a'}$. \end{enumerate} Applying these two principles, Avramidi has derived non-recursive\footnote{Avramidi retains the recurrence relations for the DeWitt coefficients, $a_k$ (and hence the Hadamard coefficients, $V_r$).
+However, all other relations are non-recursive.} expressions for the coefficients of covariant expansions of several bi-tensors.
 As Avramidi's derivations use a rather abstract notation, we will now briefly review his technique in a more explicit notation.
-We will also extend the derivation to include several other bi-tensors and note that equations \eqref{eq:xi-transport}, \eqref{eq:eta-transport}, \eqref{eq:gamma-transport}, \eqref{eq:lambda-eq}, \eqref{eq:vanVleck-transport2}, \eqref{eq:sqrtdelta-zeta}, \eqref{eq:V0-transport} and \eqref{eq:Vr-transport} were previously written down and used by Decanini and Folacci \cite{Decanini:Folacci:2005a}.
+We will also extend the derivation to include several other bi-tensors and note that Eqs. \eqref{eq:xi-transport}, \eqref{eq:eta-transport}, \eqref{eq:gamma-transport}, \eqref{eq:lambda-eq}, \eqref{eq:vanVleck-transport2}, \eqref{eq:sqrtdelta-zeta}, \eqref{eq:V0-transport} and \eqref{eq:Vr-transport} were previously written down and used by D\'ecanini and Folacci \cite{Decanini:Folacci:2005a}.

 Throughout this section, we fix the base point $x$ and allow it to be connected to any other point $x'$ by a geodesic.
 In all cases, we expand about the fixed point, $x$.

 Defining the transport operators $D$ and $D'$ as